Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with non-small cell lung cancer that can be removed by surgery.
+• Adult patients with non-small cell lung cancer that can be removed by surgery.
 In such cases, Opdivo is used in combination with platinum-containing therapy prior to surgery, in an effort to reduce the size of the tumor.

-• Patients with non-small cell lung cancer that has spread, and whose tumors test positive for the PD-L1 molecule and do not have an abnormal EGFR or ALK gene.
+• Adult patients with non-small cell lung cancer that has spread, and whose tumors test positive for the PD-L1 molecule and do not have an abnormal EGFR or ALK gene.
 In such cases, Opdivo is used in combination with ipilimumab (Yervoy) as a first treatment.

-• Patients with non-small cell lung cancer that has spread or come back and whose tumors do not have an abnormal EGFR or ALK gene.
+• Adult patients with non-small cell lung cancer that has spread or come back and whose tumors do not have an abnormal EGFR or ALK gene.
 In such cases, Opdivo is used in combination with ipilimumab (Yervoy) and two treatment cycles of platinum-containing chemotherapy as a first treatment.

 Mesothelioma